Extending structures I: the level of groups: Group extending structures and unified products

-as needed.
+Similarly, we can prove that \equref{inmab} holds.
 Now, $\varphi : H \times S \to E$ is a bijection between the set $H \times S$ and the group $E$.
-Thus, there exists a unique group structure $\cdot$ on the set $H \times S$ such that $\varphi$ is an isomorphisms of groups.
+Thus, there exists a unique group structure $\cdot$ on the set $H \times S$ such that $\varphi$ is an isomorphism of groups.
 This group structure is obtained by transferring the group structure from $E$ via the bijection $\varphi$, i.e. is given by: